 Participants were involved and eager to participate.
 They provided solutions to increase utilization as well as identify barriers from their perspective.
 The meetings were held in Bakersfield and rural areas (Bishop, Delano, and Ridgecrest).
 The barriers facing each geographical area had some common factors as well as factors relating to their specific area.
-All participants were pleased an open forum was held and input was solicited and received.
+All participants were pleased with an open forum where input was solicited and received.

 KRC, like other regional centers, has rural and metropolitan communities in its catchment area.
 Each geographic location has challenges, especially the rural areas where the number of vendors is limited and there are long distances from a consumer's home to a Day Program.
 For a vendor who provides in-home services, their employee might travel an hour or more to provide services and finding qualified employees in a rural area can be challenging.
 In addition, KRC provides services to many consumers who live on Indian Reservations; the barriers within this population are similar yet have their own challenges to obtain services.
-The common concern expressed at every meeting was the low utilization among the Hispanic community.
-Within the Spanish groups, the common theme was a desire to know all the services available and having well trained and knowledgeable service coordinator to assist them in navigating this system.
+The common concern expressed at every meeting was the low utilization among the Hispanic community, the need for well trained and knowledgeable Service Coordinators to assist families with navigating through the system, more community outreach to increase attendance in public meetings, and a user friendly website.